Galactic wormholes: Geometry, stability, and echoes: Introduction

 where $M$ is the mass of the dark matter halo and $a$ is a typical length scale associated with the dark matter distribution in the galaxy.
 Motivated by the above density profile, the mass profile of a galactic black hole becomes,

 where $M_{\textrm{BH}}$ is mass of the central black hole.
 The geometry resulting from the above mass profile is reminiscent of the Einstein cluster \cite{7bb06a79-8225-31c6-88c3-0c4f8a76b072}.
 Note that the above mass profile keeps the existence of the black hole horizon intact, even in the presence of a galaxy.
 It is worthwhile to mention that galactic matter also provides an effective shielding mechanism when the central black hole is electrically charged \cite{Feng:2022evy}.
 Motivated by the fully relativistic analysis involving galactic black holes, in this paper, we consider the case of a wormhole in the galaxy.
 Just as galactic black holes keep their horizons intact, we will depict appropriate mass profiles which keep the location of the throat of the galactic wormhole unchanged.
 We start by considering the environmental effects on the Damour-Solodukhin wormhole and then proceed towards discussing the braneworld wormhole in a galaxy.
-In particular, we wish to address the question of how the presence of dark matter halo can cure the violation of energy conditions, which were present for the isolated wormhole spacetimes.
-Moreover, we will also study the scalar perturbation of galactic wormhole geometries and shall describe the distinguishing features in the ringdown signal of a galactic wormhole in contrast to that of an isolated wormhole spacetime.
-We also analyze how environmental effects can influence the location of the photon sphere, the ISCO locations, and finally the shadow radius.